ramadhia/dataon-test/README.md

 - Create a PostgreSQL database.
 For this project, we’ll use `dbrafli` as the database name.
 You can use a PostgreSQL client to create it manually or automate the process.
 - Once the database is created, run the database migrations to set up the schema:
 - Or you can check the path of migrations file at ``database/migration``
+- This proses will produces the data seed for testing

 ```bash
 make migrate